See the course info page for answers to all of the basic questions about the event (who, what, where, when, how, why, etc.).

 Question: How should we enter and exit the Aquatic Center to access the pool?

 Everyone must enter the pool through the front doors of the Aquatic Center.
 Proceed to the outdoor pool by walking through the main Aquatic Center hallway.
-The indoor pool will be designated for warming up.
-Unlike previous years, there will NOT be a warm up lane in the outdoor pool — all lanes of the outdoor pool will be designated for competition.
+The indoor pool will be designated for warming up — note that it is ~85ºF compared to the outdoor pool’s ~80ºF.
+Unlike previous years, there will NOT be a designated warm up lane in the outdoor pool — all lanes of the outdoor pool will be designated for competition, though you are free to warm up in the outdoor pool before your heat in any open lane after the previous heat exits the pool.

 Plan to arrive at the outdoor pool on the Western deck (by the diving boards) no later than 5 minutes before your heat is slated to start (there will be an announcer in the indoor pool regarding upcoming heats).
 Lanes are available on a first come, first served basis (no lane assignments).
 You are free to do some warm-up laps in your lane of the outdoor pool until your heat starts.
 All swimmers will start in the water pushing off the wall — no dive starts.